Companies in almost every industry have struggled over the last 18 months due to the COVID-19 pandemic.

 The company looks to continue growing each brand to appease its 400+ million monthly users.

 Even if the stock takes a bit to get going, Activision Blizzard pays shareholders a 0.60% dividend yield.

 Delta Airlines (NYSE: DAL)

-The entire airline industry has had to reinvent itself this year, and Delta Airlines is no exception.
+The entire airline industry has had to reinvent itself throughout the pandemic, and Delta Airlines is no exception.

 Most airline stocks jumped up in price at the beginning of February, as cases started dropping and vaccine distribution became more effective.

 Domestic travel has returned to pre-pandemic levels as many people are ready to put Covid behind them.

 Some investors are leery about the delta variant of the virus, which has caused shares to plateau.

 However, Delta stock is looking very undervalued and could see the rise it deserves as Covid fears continue to disappear.

 With everything that’s happened over the past 18 months, it may seem counterintuitive to invest in stocks that are struggling.